Melbourne Queer Film Festival: History

 With a filing cabinet of filmmaker contacts still at Hares & Hyenas, in mid-1992, Crusader Hillis and Rowland Thomson of Hares & Hyenas set about conducting public meetings at the bookshop to attract new members to help steer the festival.
 In September 1992 they met with UK actor and writer Madeleine Swain, her partner of the time, Suzie Goodman, and film enthusiast Frances O'Connor.
 At the suggestion of Hillis and Thomson, the festival was renamed queer, and the day following the meeting, Hillis incorporated the festival as an association, the first festival in the world using Queer as its collectivising feature.
 It was moved to March under the name Melbourne Queer Film and Video Festival and screened at the State Film Theatre at Treasury Place.
 After two years with Swain as President and director, Tamara Jungwirth was recruited as Festival Director and a period of rapid expansion ensued.
 In 1995, the festival started Movies Under the Stars, screening classics in a picnic atmosphere at Fairfield amphitheatre.

 In 1996, a touring program went to five interstate capitals including Hobart, where homosexual activity was still a crime.
-The festival played a part in the establishment of queer film festivals in Brisbane, Bendigo, Far North Queensland and in NSW.
+The festival played a part in the establishment of queer film festivals in Brisbane, Bendigo, Far North Queensland and in New South Wales.

-In 1997, Claire Jackson became President.
+In 1997, Claire Jackson became president.
 In 1998 City of Melbourne came on as supporter through their arts grants.
 Lisa Daniel joined as Festival Director for the 1999 festival and a period of rapid growth began.

 In 2003 the name was changed to Melbourne Queer Film Festival and in 2004 the screenings moved to the new ACMI with opening nights at the Astor Theatre.

 In 2010, screenings expanded to Greater Union on Russell Street.
 In 2011, MQFF headed to the Art Deco Sun Theatre in inner west Footscray with a satellite festival over a weekend in late August.
 Opening nights moved to ACMI in 2012.

+Description

+The Melbourne Queer Film Festival, held in November each year, is the largest queer film event in the Southern Hemisphere.
+In 2015, it attracted around 23,000 attendees.

-MQFF now screens at The Capitol, Cinema Nova in inner north Carlton and Village Jam Factory in South Yarra.
+In 2019, MQFF screened at The Capitol, Cinema Nova in inner north Carlton, and Village Jam Factory in South Yarra.
+In 2021, it screened films at the Australian Centre for the Moving Image (ACMI), Cinema Nova, and Village Cinemas.